 If you've taken your little one out of the house barefoot, you may have gotten comments from well-meaning people about how babies shouldn't be barefoot.
 But newer research shoes barefoot really is best for babies in most cases!

 Before baby is walking well, keep shoes to special occasions.
-It's fun and harmless to use them as a fun way to accessorize an outfit for photos or a holiday, but for the most part, your babe should be barefoot or in socks/booties if needed for warmth.
+It's fun and harmless to use them as a way to accessorize an outfit for a special outing, photos, holidays, or a fun outfit but for the most part, your babe should be barefoot or in socks/booties if needed for warmth.
 If you're outdoors in extreme weather and want extra foot protection for your non-walking babe, look for soft, flexible shoes with plenty of wiggle room.

 What Shoes Are Best for New Walkers?